-Always On means that the output of the battery does not shut off after a set amount of time.
+Always On means that the output of the battery or power bank does not shut off after a set amount of time.
 It stays on.

 When shipped, most of our batteries are in Auto Off Mode.
 They are designed to shut themselves off after about 20 minutes of little or no power draw.
 This will usually occur if the device they are charging is full or is disconnected from the battery.
 To re-activate the output, the power button on the battery must be pressed.
 This helps conserve power in the battery.

-However, there are times when you want the battery to stay on whether or not there is any power draw.
+However, there are times when you want to prevent the battery or power bank from shutting off when there is little to no power draw.
 With an Always On battery, you could power GPS tracking devices, perform time-lapse photography with GoPro and other cameras, or run Arduinos and Raspberry Pis.
 Essentially, if you want to power a device over several days, weeks, or months without human intervention, then the Always-On Mode is a good fit.^back to top

 The battery will shut off if it drains completely.
 Once the battery builds up a bit of a buffer and is partially charged (about twenty minutes of good sun), it will turn itself on again.